Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### A team is planning on deploying Azure Virtual Machines to a resource group named "demogroup".
+### A team is planning on deploying Azure Virtual Machines to a resource group named demogroup.
 The group has been created in the US Central region.
 Do the virtual machines deployed to the resource group also need to be deployed to the US Central region only

 - [ ] Yes.
 - [x] No.